About this listing

 Capitol Hill is brimming with fantastic restaurants, shopping, and nightlife!

-The house is on a serene, tree-lined street full of turn-of-the-century Craftsman & Victorian homes.
+The house is on a serene, tree-lined street full of turn-of-the-century homes.
 This is truly the perfect walking, shopping, and dining neighborhood!

-If you have a car, I will issue you a permit for unlimited, free parking in our neighborhood.
+If you have a vehicle, I will issue you a permit for unlimited, free parking in the neighborhood.

-Bus stops are just 1 block away, and most of the popular attractions are only a 10 or 15 minute trip.
-Check it out:
+Buses: Bus stops are just 1 block away, and most of the popular attractions are only a 10 or 15 minute trip.
+The #43 or #10 to downtown, Pike Place Market, Seattle Art Museum, and The Convention Center, and the University of Washington.

 The #8 bus takes you to The Space Needle and Science Center, The Chihuly Glass Museum, and The Experience Music Project (EMP) at Seattle Center.